-IWGDF guidelines on the prevention and management of diabetic foot disease state that in patients with either an ankle pressure < 50mm Hg or an ABI < 0.5, consider urgent vascular imaging and, when findings suggest it is appropriate, revascularization.
-Also consider revascularization if the toe pressure is < 30 mmHg or TcPO2 is < 25 mmHg.
-Clinicians might consider revascularization at higher pressure levels in patients with extensive tissue loss or infection (Schaper et al., 2020).
+IWGDF guidelines on the prevention and management of diabetes-related foot disease state that in patients with either an ankle pressure < 50mm Hg or an ABI < 0.4, consider urgent vascular imaging, always with detailed visualization of below-the-knee and pedal arteries, and revascularization.
+Also consider urgent assessment for revascularization if the toe pressure is < 30 mmHg or TcPO2 is < 25 mmHg.
+Clinicians might also consider revascularization at higher pressure levels in patients with extensive tissue loss or infection (Schaper et al., 2024).